 Once you’ve established the suppliers who have the capabilities to provide your part, you want to consider looking at other strengths a supplier offers such as additional in-line processes, add-on services, and logistics assistance.
 From welding and powder coating to kitting and just in time delivery, our team has a variety of tools we can use to ensure that our customer’s get what they need exactly when they need it.

 It’s especially important when establishing a long term suppler to look at the long-term track record and future prospects of a particular business.
 With over 60 years of custom metal roll forming experience, the Roller Die team has deep expertise and experience that gives our clients quality and consistency.
-Further, with a strong financial footing and exciting future prospects, our clients can be comfortable that their tooling and set up investment will serve them for many years and hundreds of thousands of custom roll formed product.
+Further, with a strong financial footing and exciting future prospects, our clients can be comfortable that their tooling and set up investment will serve them for many years and hundreds of thousands of custom roll formed products.

 Our engineering team has worked on parts from many different industries including major appliance, office systems, heavy truck and trailer, rail, material handling, medical equipment, fencing and automotive.
 In addition to designing and building our tooling in-house, giving us a cost advantage in the up-front tooling investment, we’re also able to service our tooling in-house, meaning that we stay on top of maintenance and are able to keep our lines running and your parts flowing out the door just in time.